SheepTester/longer-tweets/_drafts/sat.md

 - why are high school GPAs inflated? what encourages teachers to pass students?

+- is it known that the California affirmative action ban has been easily skirted?

 arguments:

 - that standardized testing bad and is necessary, their arguments are not incompatible